47 Hampstead Way

 Saturday 4th September 1915

 To shops with Alys.
-Did gardening and washed nad ironed blouses and collars.
+Did gardening and washed and ironed blouses and collars.
 To tea with Aunt Louie.
 To dinner with William Miles’.
 Talked about Crosfield.

 Lady Beauchamp comes back 30th.